-Line 23: Investment Tax Credit.
+Line 22: Investment Tax Credit.
 Manufacturing corporations and corporations engaged primarily in research and development, agriculture or commercial fishing are allowed a credit of 3% of the cost of depreciable real and tangible property.
 Such property must have a useful life of four years or more.
 The property must be used and located in Massachusetts on the last day of the taxable year.
 A corporation cannot take the credit on property which it leases to another.
 A corporation can take the credit on property which it leases from another (for property leased and placed in service on or after July 1, 1994).
 Generally, eligible corporate lessees making qualifying leasehold improvements may claim the credit.

 A corporation may carry over to the next succeeding three years any unused portion of its Investment Tax Credit (ITC).
-To claim the ITC, Schedule H must be completed where the credit is calculated.
+To claim the ITC, Schedule H must be completed where the credit is calculated and also reconciled with your other credits.

-Line 24: Vanpool Credit.
+Line 23: Vanpool Credit.
 Foreign and domestic corporations are allowed a credit of 30% of the cost incurred during the taxable year for the purchase or lease of company shuttle vans used in the Commonwealth as part of an employer-sponsored ridesharing program.
 The shuttle vans must be used for transporting employees and students from their homes, or public transportation facilities, to their places of employment or study.

 To claim the Vanpool Credit, Schedule VP must be completed.
+This credit is reconciled with your other credits on Schedule H.

-Line 25: Research Credit.
+Line 24: Research Credit.
 A credit is allowed for corporations which made basic research payments and/or incurred qualified research expenses conducted in Massachusetts during the taxable year.
 A corporation taking the research credit is limited in the amount that can be taken against the excise in any year.